yanichik/iOS-Small_Apps/README.md

 # iOS-Small_Apps
-Sample applications to highlight specific features in each app
+Sample applications to highlight specific iOS development features in each app